kgb1001001/cloudadoptionpatterns/container-architecture/container-dependency-model.md

 * You need a simple overview of all images in the estate
 * Licensing and auditing compliance

-Results:

-You should use a tool that can generate a container dependency model.
-The tool should be able to inspect all docker images in your container registry and generate a model that shows the metadata and the dependencies of the image from the dockerfile.
+You need to develop a container dependency model.
+For each container image you need to document the metadata and the dependencies of the image from the and the way in which each image depends on other images (by inheritance or by reference).

-Results:
+Therefore,

+Build a container dependency model as a visualization of the dependencies.
 A container dependency model will allow you to see:

 * Every image in your estate
 * The version of the image